-The government ultimately funds the most of the fund generated by the company via the ESFA (Advanced learner loan), the company access this funds via direct contracts with ESFA.
+The government ultimately funds most of the income generated by the company.
+The company access these funds via own direct contracts and sub-contracting opportunities.

 Changes to the UK Government policy initiative and or the policy initiatives they pursue is the primary risk facing the company.
 Ultimately funding in this sector is dependent on Government priorities and is allocated annually.
-With post Brexit changes, social mobility issues and skills shortages, it is imperative that the government continue to invest in further education.
+With post Brexit changes, social mobility issues and skills shortages, it is imperative that the government continue to invest in further and higher education.